japan-biographical-db/jbdb.github.io/persons.md

 #### Names

 The name of a person is the minimal information you need to provide in order to create an entry.
 Note, however, that all basic name information are required, even when a certain variant (e.g. kanji) is not known or applicable.
 In these cases, it suffices to simply duplicate the name variant that is known.
-For example, if you enter a person whose name is _しず Shizu_, but the kanji of that name are not known, simply type place _しず_ into the kanji column as well.
+For example, if you enter a person whose name is _しず Shizu_, but the kanji of that name are not known, simply type _しず_ into the kanji column as well.

 After entering the person's main name in kanji, furigana, and romaji, you can proceed to enter additional names that person was known by.
 Simply click on the "Add other names" button and the following modal window will appear: